iterate-ch/docs/protocols/webdav/nextcloud.md

 If you are running an Apache configuration make sure to disable `fastcgi` and `php-fpm`.
 Refer to our [best practice for Nextcloud and ownCloud installations](../../mountainduck/issues/fastcgi.md).

-### Slow Listings for Large Folder Structures

-In order to retain timestamps for uploaded files, we make use of custom WebDAV properties.
-In Nextcloud and ownCloud these properties are stored in a dedicated database table `oc_properties`.
-This table unfortunately does not define any index to speed up the lookup for these properties when doing a listing.
-The database always has to do a full scan to find the properties for the requested resources.
-For installations with a large number of files, this can highly impact the response times for file listing.
-To overcome this issue you can create the following index:

-	CREATE INDEX properties_path_index ON oc_properties(userid, propertypath)

-Also, refer to the [issue](https://github.com/nextcloud/server/issues/8962) in GitHub.

 ### Modification Date

 The modification date retention is supported using `X-OC-Mtime` for new files uploaded but without the option to adjust the modification date later.